peterfairfield/anaxis/l/the_firest_forest.md

 The Sea rises
 For the last 3000 years, the sea has been rising about a foot a year, but that has begun to slow and is about to start reversing as silt is carried down the river to reestablish a new delta.
 The fields will be covering the old city and the old forest.

+The Firest has been gathering trunks in upon themselves, and twinned with spiders and nests of frogs, but the overwhelming desire is to go, to be on the move.
+The heart has been held too long, the worst of the groves planted by the old king to only use to build real ships.
+If they can find the plans to build the ships, then they will be able to get access to the old trees themselves.
+Depending on how the negotiations and results of the First Fleet is, if things are going poorly for the Navy, then some miracle woods might start to appear.
+Stuff made like wood, stained, but it breaks strangely.
+It also usually attracts spiders

+After the outcome of the events between the Kraken and the Natural College, either this will be chitinous resin work or this comes from some independent spiders.
+Either way; it makes great boats.
+There are now spiders and ants crawling about, building things.
+They seem quite sociable and wholesome, if a bit strange.